okas832/CS374_GP/dp6/DP6 Report.md

     Users can compare their stats with others in ranking page.

-    This page is related to task 4, which is 'Earn points on the trip, and compare with others'
+    This page is related to task 4, which is 'Compete with other travelers with how much do you love travel'

 ​